kahlertfr/depth-aware-motion-deblurring/docs/chapters/blur-basics.rst

 :red:`TODO: spatial approach`

-For spatially-variant kernels a segmentation into constant regions where each kernel has to be applied is necessary.
-This could be done using depth maps of stereo image pairs for motion blur.
+For spatially-variant kernels a segmentation into constant regions with the same blur kernel is necessary.
+For motion blur this could be done using depth maps of stereo image pairs.
 Then the methods for a uniform kernel can be applied to each region.

 Blind Deconvolution